ryanell/ryanell.github.io/essays/software-building.md

     the different group members tasks in a way that lets them be completed in tandem.
 It sounds easy, but I've discovered that it actually takes a decent amount of experience to implement properly.

+#### Like most plans, it's best make before starting the project

-Personally, I used to find it very enticing to jump right into a project and start working instead of taking the time to sit down and plan out each of the parts of the project.
-I had recently experienced working on a web application using this Issue Driven Project Management and at first we didn't do a great job of planning out what features we wanted in our project.
-We all just breifely went over what basic features we each wanted and then started on our way.
+Personally, I find it very enticing to jump right into a project and start writing code instead of taking the time to sit down and plan out each of the parts of the project.
+I had recently experienced working on a web application using this new Issue Driven Project Management idea and at first I didn't do a great job of planning.
+My group and I just briefly went over what basic features we each wanted and then started on our way.
 As a result, my team members and I ended up having to re-write a lot of code because we were working on the same part
-    of the project at the same time, or creating different features that clashed with each other.
-After realizing our project was full of mistakes, we sat down and wrote out which features each part of our sofware needed implemented that could be done at the same time.
-Doing so allowed each group member to work at the same time and drastically reduced the time it took to finish the project.
+    of the project at the same time, or built parts of the application that couldn't function with each other.
+After realizing our
+     project was full of mistakes, we sat down and wrote out which features each part of our sofware needed implemented that could be done at the same time and what couldn't.
+Doing so allowed each group member to work at the same time which drastically sped up our rate of progress.

 This method of project management is something that I will be able to use in all types of software engineer projects, as well as in other fields of work.
 Being able to break down difficult tasks into smaller pieces allows for faster and more efficent work to be done as well as for multiple parts to be done at the same time (if multiple people are